Alejandra Guzmán

-Early life and career
+Early life

-Gabriela Alejandra Guzmán Pinal was born February 9, 1968, in Mexico City, to her mother Silvia Pinal’s third marriage.
+Gabriela Alejandra Guzmán Pinal was born February 9, 1968, in Mexico City, to her mother Silvia Pinal's third marriage.
 Guzmán has three siblings: two older half-sisters, actress Sylvia Pasquel and Viridiana Alatriste.
-Her younger brother, Luis Enrique Guzmán is her only sibling from the same father and mother.
+Her younger brother, Luis Enrique Guzmán, is her only sibling from the same father and mother.

+Guzmán grew up in the entertainment world, having two superstars as her parents.
+At age 14, her older sister Viridiana Alatriste died in a car crash, which affected her greatly.
+After her sister's passing, she became rebellious and determined to enjoy her life to the fullest.
+She routinely sneaked out of her house to join the vibrant nightlife of Mexico City.
+During those times, Alejandra met Kenny Aviles from the band Kenny y Los Electricos, who became like a mother to her.
+It was then that she came to realize she belonged on the stage.

+Career

-Her first song Bye Mamá, a song dedicated to her mom was the start to her career in 1988.
-In 1990s, she released several of her biggest albums like Eternamente Bella, Flor de Piel, as well as Libre which launched with a signed contract to BMG Ariola.
+Guzmán began her musical career in 1988 with her first song, Bye Mamá, which she dedicated to her mother.
+In the 1990s, she released several of her biggest albums like Eternamente Bella, Flor de Piel, as well as Libre which launched with a signed contract to BMG Ariola.
 Her success placed her in being nominated to a Grammy, Latin Grammy, and her albums to be labeled Gold and Platinum.

-With all her success, she has been labeled to be La Reina del Rock, and one of the most successful female artists of Mexico.

-Throughout her career, she has had success throughout Mexico and the United States.
+Throughout her career, Guzmán has had success throughout Mexico and the United States.
 She has done duets with Franco De Vita, Mario Domm, Fonseca, and the most known Gloria Trevi.
 Her along with Trevi had several duets together and did the Versus Tour together from 2017-2018.
+Guzmán is one of the most prominent female artists of Mexico, and she has been labeled as La Reina del Rock (the Queen of Rock).

 She served as judge of the second season of Va Por Ti.
 She also served as coach of La Voz...México.
 On July 5, 2018, Telemundo announced Alejandra Guzmán as a coach on La Voz (U.S.).
 Guzmán joined Luis Fonsi, Carlos Vives and Wisin as coaches on the Spanish-language version of NBC singing-competition The Voice.
 In 2020, Amazon announced her starring role in the Amazon Prime series "El juego de las llaves".